Reducing Indoor Air Pollution

 Some construction products emit harmful substances like formaldehyde and Volatile Organic Compounds VOCs.
 There are many options and alternatives available that can reduce exposure.
 Safer materials associated with electrical, plumbing and appliances can substantially increase upfront costs and complication.
 Finding alternatives for some things, only makes sense for those with hyper sensitivities.

-Its difficult to eliminate all offending construction materials and according to NIOSH, they account for only 4% of most home's problems.
+Its difficult eliminating all offending construction materials and according to NIOSH, they account for only 4% of most home's problems.
+Interior furnishings, appliances, electronics and stovetops often overshadow most common building materials.
+Microscope materials after ventilation is addressed.

 Outdoor-air is more important than building materials.

-Most experts (I agree with) agree that outdoor-air ventilation paired with airtight building envelopes offer the best improvement for IAQ.
+Research suggests that outdoor-air ventilation paired with airtight building envelopes offer the most measuable improvements for IAQ.
 Outdoor air is almost always cleaner than indoor air.
-It is a good thing to reduce harmful materials and finishes.
-Most research involving improved measurements of reducing indoor air pollutants, is focused on ventilation rates of outdoor-air.
+It is a good thing to reduce harmful materials and finishes but most research involving improved measurements of reducing indoor air pollutants, is focused on ventilation rates of outdoor-air.

 Be a control freak